carmine560/submit-urls/README.md

 The option `-n` is dry run; the script retrieves the sitemap and shows newer entries but does not submit them.
 The option `-s` is silent;
-the script does not show any output but still show an error message from curl.
+the script does not show any output except for an error message from curl.

-## Known Issues ##
+## Known Issue ##

 `submit-urls-yandex.sh` repeats a request for each URL because the [queue